-A short trip to Rotorua over Christmas netted some shots on the lakefront including New Zealand’s only De Havilland DHC-3 Beaver, ZK-VAS, here seen drifting into the dock after a local scenic flight.
+A short trip to Rotorua over Christmas netted some shots on the lakefront including New Zealand’s only De Havilland DHC-3 Otter, ZK-VAS, here seen drifting into the dock after a local scenic flight.

 The Life Flight Trust’s BAe Jetstream 31, ZK-LFW, has had a repaint.
 I’m not a fan, personally.

 The original fleet of Airbus A320ceo for Air New Zealand numbered 19 and all took up ZK-OJ? registrations.
 Only eight remain in the fleet, including ZK-OJR seen here, as they are slated to be replaced by the A320neo/A321neo fleet.
 ‘OJR is here operating a “repatriation flight” which has brought just-returned passengers from overseas who flew into Auckland but have been brought to Wellington for their 14 day managed isolation period.

 Less than half an hour after I left the airport on the above occasion, a Qantas A330, VH-QPF, diverted to Wellington for fuel as Christchurch Airport was closed briefly.
 However, I did manage this shot as it flew over my house on the way out to Christchurch.
 I flew on VH-QPJ in 2019, from Sydney to Singapore, and it was the most comfortable economy sector I think I’ve ever flown.

 That concludes this catchup post which brings me right up to current as the above two photos were taken yesterday as I write this.
 I have collected all my aviation shots taken in the period since the last update post here.